 You can download our Personal Preparedness Checklist here.

-c.
-These measures are currently expected to remain in place through May 29, 2020.
+These measures are expected to remain in place through June 30, 2020.

 If you are considering initiating a matter, or have a matter pending with the Probate Court, and are uncertain of how it may be impacted during this time, please contact Megan or Laurel at 531-8031 or email Megan at email@example.com or Laurel at firstname.lastname@example.org.